jupyter/docker-stacks/all-spark-notebook/README.md

 head(filter(df, df$Petal_Width > 0.2))
 ```

-### In a Scala Notebook
+### In an Apache Toree (Scala) Notebook

 0. Open a terminal via *New -> Terminal* in the notebook interface.
-1. Add information about your cluster to the Scala kernel spec file in `~/.ipython/kernels/scala/kernel.json`.
+1. Add information about your cluster to the Scala kernel spec file in `~/.local/share/jupyter/kernels/apache_toree/kernel.json`.
 (See below.)
-2. Open a Scala notebook.
+2. Open an Apache Toree (Scala) notebook.
 3. Use the pre-configured `SparkContext` in variable `sc`.

-The Scala kernel automatically creates a `SparkContext` when it starts based on configuration information from its command line arguments and environments.
-Therefore, you must add it to the Scala kernel spec file.
+The Apache Toree kernel automatically creates a `SparkContext` when it starts based on configuration information from its command line arguments and environments.
+Therefore, you must add it to the Toree kernel spec file.
 You cannot, at present, configure it yourself within a notebook.

 For instance, a kernel spec file with information about a Mesos master, Spark binary location in HDFS, and an executor option appears here:

 ```
 {
-    "display_name": "Scala 2.10.4",
-    "language": "scala",
+  "codemirror_mode": "scala",
+  "display_name": "Apache_Toree",
+  "language_info": {
+    "name": "scala"
+  },
   "argv": [
-        "/opt/sparkkernel/bin/sparkkernel",
+    "/home/jovyan/.local/share/jupyter/kernels/apache_toree/bin/run.sh",
     "--profile",
-        "{connection_file}",
-        "--master=mesos://10.10.10.10:5050"
+    "{connection_file}"
   ],
   "env": {
-        "SPARK_CONFIGURATION": "spark.executor.memory=8g,spark.executor.uri=hdfs://10.10.10.10/spark/spark-1.6.0-bin-hadoop2.6.tgz"
+    "CAPTURE_STANDARD_ERR": "true",
+    "SPARK_HOME": "/usr/local/spark",
+    "SEND_EMPTY_OUTPUT": "false",
+    "SPARK_OPTS": "--master=mesos://10.10.10.10:5050 --driver-java-options=-Xms1024M --driver-java-options=-Xmx4096M --driver-java-options=-Dlog4j.logLevel=info --spark.executor.memory=8g --spark.executor.uri=hdfs://10.10.10.10/spark/spark-1.6.0-bin-hadoop2.6.tgz",
+    "CAPTURE_STANDARD_OUT": "true",
+    "PYTHONPATH": "/usr/local/spark/python:/usr/local/spark/python/lib/py4j-0.9-src.zip",
+    "MAX_INTERPRETER_THREADS": "16"
   }
 }
 ```

 Note that this is the same information expressed in a notebook in the Python case above.
-Once the kernel spec has your cluster information, you can test your cluster in a Scala notebook like so:
+Once the kernel spec has your cluster information, you can test your cluster in an Apache Toree notebook like so:

 ```
 // should print the value of --master in the kernel spec